 Other Ginned-Up Favorites

+Quick Cocktail-Making Tip: It’s the Ice!
 The best tasting cocktails use fresh ice made from pure, filtered water.
 “Fresh” means the cubes haven’t been sitting around for weeks in the freezer soaking up the stale, flavor essences of long-lingering foods.
-Bring the water to a quick boil for best results.
 Make it the morning of the day you plan to mix your cocktails, and you’ll enjoy the freshest, most delicious cocktails.

 Add a little ring-a-ding-ding to the ol’ dining thing.
 A porterhouse and a martini made the perfect power lunch–back in, oh, the late 1950s.
 We think the time is right to bring it back into fashion.
 P.S.
 Not advised during the work week.